EnderPey/DUHackathon/README.md

 # Hackathon Event & Housing Portal

-Welcome!
-This project was built in 26 hours during a hackathon to create a web platform for university students to chat, manage events, and apply for housing-all in one place.
+Hello, this project was written for a Hackthon run by the University of Denver, Metro State Univerity and University of Colorado Denver.
+The theme was to develop something that improves campus life, ranging from scheduling and campus navigation to enhancing communication between students, faculty, and administration.
+We chose to rework the housing pages.

 ---

-## 🚀 Project Overview
+## Project Overview

 This platform allows students to:
 - **Register and log in securely**
 - **Chat in real time** with other users
-- **Create, view, and sign up for events**
+- **Create and View events**
-- **Apply for university housing and view housing resources**
+- **View housing resources**

 Our goal was to make campus life easier by bringing together communication and essential services in a single, easy-to-use web app.